 Well, depending on the week, the perfect quantum machine is the topological computer, and depending on the week, it either exists or it doesn’t.
 That’s what I’m finding.
 That’ll be the one we’re all waiting for here, but yes, even if that happens with classical machines, we’re not going to have to be on the ratio of error that we’re dealing with with quantum.
 You need a lot of qubits to get a good logical one.
 It’s hard to imagine classical being quite that off in terms of transistors.

-In fact, maybe a little bit of a misconception is that just because we have quantum error correction doesn’t really mean that we can run a program forever or that reliable qubits are free.
-The length of a program that you want to run, and the number of qubits you need, really determine the overhead of quantum error correction.
-You still want to optimize as much as you can.
+In fact, maybe a little bit of a misconception is that just because we have quantum error correction doesn’t really mean that we can run a programme forever or that reliable qubits are free.
+The length of a programme that you want to run, and the number of qubits you need, really determine the overhead of quantum error correction.
+You still want to optimise as much as you can.
 An exciting direction is how this quantum error correction — some of the things that people have come up with in a fairly theoretical setting — how does that interact with some practical things you can do to make the error lower physically on a machine?
 I mentioned error mitigation.
 There’s an interface between error mitigation and quantum error correction, which we haven’t really figured out yet.